AndrewB82/web-home-automation-remote/README.md

 - "UPC" - cable TV service remote,
 - "Media Player" - media player remote,
 - "TV" - remote with only TV power toggle implemented, as other media operations are handled by AVR,
-- "PS4" - Sony Plasystation 4 remote with Power On, Power Off, and PS button long press included,
+- "PS4" - Sony Plasystation 4 remote with **Power On, Power Off, and PS button long press included**,
 - "Kamera" - IP camera live view with controls,
 - "Sceny" - Polish word for "Scenes" - currrently starting of Harmony Activities is implemented.